 You can pretty much any kind of nuts to your banana bread.
 I love to add chopped pecans like I did for this banana nut bread recipe I’m sharing today, but here are some other kinds of nuts you can add:

-There’s nothing worse than dry banana bread!
-There are two ingredients in the recipe I’m sharing that makes the banana bread nice and moist.
-It also stays moist at room temperature for a few days!
+There’s nothing worse than dry bread.
+There are two ingredients in the recipe I’m sharing that makes the bread nice and moist.
+It also stays moist at room temperature for a few days.

 - Over-ripe bananas are full of moisture.
 Mashing them really well will ensure they fully incorporate into the batter which will help keep your banana bread moist.

-- Sour cream also helps keeps your banana bread moist.
+- Sour cream also helps keep the bread moist.
 It also adds a subtle tanginess to the bread, which I really like.

-You also want to make sure you don’t over-bake the bread.
+You also want to make sure you don’t overbake the bread.
 I recommend testing the doneness with a cake tester or toothpick.
-My banana bread usually takes an hour to bake, but depending on your oven you may need to add more time or reduce the time.
+Mine usually takes an hour to bake, but depending on your oven you may need to add more time or reduce the time.

 It’s a good idea to check the bread about 10 minutes before the recommended cook time.
-If it’s not done, keep checking it every five minutes or so until the toothpick, inserted in the middle of the bread, comes out clean.
+If it’s not done, keep checking it every five minutes or so until the toothpick comes out clean.